AJGoest/sandbox-public/README.md

-I have jsut changed the title of the file and I will save now
+I have just changed the title of the file and I will save now.
+Now I've edited this file on the `first-branch`-branch.

 Saving the file simply writes the new text to your hard disk.
 We need to tell git that we want to preserve these changes for the project (making a
 "commit"), then send them